 Directions : Define a function called , which consumes a Row of the

-table and produces .
+table and produces -

 Contract and Purpose Statement

 Every contract has three parts

-:: Row ->
+:: Row >

 function name domain range

 what does the function do?

-Examples what does the function do?
+Examples

-Write some examples, then circle and label what cha nges
+Write some examples, then circle and label what char iges

 examples:

-() is
+( ) is

-function name input ·· e function produces
+function name input(s) what the function produces

-() is
+( ) is the state of the s

-function name input (s) what the e function produces
+function name end input(s) what the function produces

-end

 Definition

-Write the definition, giving variable names to all you r input values
+Write the definition, giving variable names to all your input values

-fun():
+fun(( ):

-function name varia ble(s)
+function name variable(s)

-- what the function does with those variable(s)
+what the function do pes with those variable(s)

 end

 Directions : Define a function called , which consumes a Row of the

-table and produces ·
+table and produces

 Contract and Purpose Statement

 Every contract has three parts

-:: Row ->
+:: Row - >

 function name domain range

 what does the function do?

-Examples mar doss me renenan de.
+Examples

-Write some examples, then circle and label what cha nges
+Write some examples, then circle and label what chan nges

 examples:

-() is
+( ) is

-function name input ·· e function produces
+function name input(s) what the function produces

-() is
+( ) is

-function name input (s) what the e function produces
+function name end input(s) what the function produces

-end

 Definition

-Write the definition, giving variable names to all you
+Write the definition, giving variable names to all your input values

-fun():

-function name varia ble(s)
+fun ( , ):

-what the function does with those variable(s)
+function name variable(s)